-GLOBAL MODEL AND GOVERNANCE WORKSTREAM
+GLOBAL WORKING MODEL

 The working group is actively working on how CCD at the global level can address social protection issues within our collaborative cash programming and contexts.
 The team's mandate is to ensure that CCD keeps up to date with the growing focus on social protection in humanitarian response.
 This includes: